KULeuven-MICAS/snitch_cluster/docs/tutorial/streamer_design.md

 target_address_a[2] = [2,5,14,17]
 ```

 Because data can be arranged differently in memory, a streamer becomes useful for configuring how to access that data.
-To alleviate the burden of an accelerator designer on building their own streamer, we provide a design- and run-time configurable streamer, as will be shown in the section [Configuring the Generated Streamer](#configuring-the-generated-streamer).
+To alleviate the burden of an accelerator designer on building their streamer, we provide a design- and run-time configurable streamer, as will be shown in the section [Configuring the Generated Streamer](#configuring-the-generated-streamer).

 # Flexible Affine Address Generation